nus-cs2113-AY2122S2/tp/docs/team/alinazheng.md

 "too many '/' delimiters" case, which corresponded to the more general `InvalidCommandException` class.
 <br>
 <br>
-A behavior unique to the "add satisfaction" command is the ability to calculate the average customer satisfaction, which is implemented via the `AverageSatisfactionCommand`.
+The user may view all the satisfactions they've recorded with the "view satisfactions" command (implemented via the `ViewSatisfactionsCommand` class).
+The user can also calculate the average customer satisfaction, which is implemented via the `AverageSatisfactionCommand` class.
 <br>
 <br>
+**New feature**: Implemented functionality for managing housekeeper performance ratings, including adding and viewing ratings.
 The housekeeper performance ratings were implemented similarly to the customer satisfaction ratings.
 Like the `Satisfaction`, `SatisfactionList`, and `AddSatisfactionCommand` classes, I created the `HousekeeperPerformance`, `HousekeeperPerformanceList`, and `AddHousekeeperPerformanceCommand` classes.
 A `HousekeeperPerformance` object contains the housekeeper's name and their corresponding performance rating, (like how a `Satisfaction` object contains the customer's name and their satisfaction rating), so